I heard screams from the living room…

 What are the most important things to put on the agenda?
 What should the time limit be?
 What do I do if we can’t agree?

 Sure, you want the open communication and practice with problem-solving skills that family meetings provide, but it can be overwhelming to start.
-After all, can you even hold a meeting with a 2-year-old?
+After all, can you even hold a meeting with a toddler?

 Yes, you can.

-Meetings can be tricky with young kiddos, but rest assured there is no “right” way to do a weekly family meeting.
 They can be short, 10-15 minutes, and don’t have to be perfect.
-Starting them when your kids are even babies can set a strong routine in place of solving family problems together and creating connection.
+Starting them when your children are even babies can set a strong routine in place of solving family problems together and creating connection.

 Step 1: Choose a time for your family meetings.
 Family meetings should not be longer than 15 minutes, so the whole family can be present and engaged.
 It’s ok if you don’t get to everything on the agenda.
 The meeting is not meant to be long and drawn out.